Cherry Hill High School East: Student advocacy for mandatory African-American history course

-A group of East students from the Cherry Hill East African American Culture Club (CHEAACC), advocated for a mandatory African American history course in order to graduate.
-After impassioned speeches by student activists from a variety of backgrounds at a virtual board meeting for Cherry Hill Public Schools in February 2021, the board voted 8–0 to make the course a requirement for graduation- making it the first district in New Jersey to do so.
-This mandate has been effective since the 2021–2022 school year, making it the first in the state to make it a required course.
+A group of East students from the Cherry Hill East African American Culture Club advocated for a mandatory African American history course in order to graduate.
+After impassioned speeches by student activists from a variety of backgrounds at a virtual board meeting for Cherry Hill Public Schools in February 2021, the board voted 8–0 to make the course a requirement for graduation.
+This mandate, the first of its kind in the state, has been in effect since the 2021–2022 school year course.